noamtamir/txt2musicxml/SYNTAX.md

 - **Bass**: Same as note, but must have a slash (/) before it and must come after a root (+ optional alteration and/or suffix ).
 No whitespace is allowed before or after the slash.
 E.g `/G`

 ## Bar
 A bar consists of multiple chords separated by whitespace, following a barline.
 It could also be a repeat bar, also followed by a bar line.
-Optionally, a rehearsal mark or a time signature can be added at the beginning.
-If both are added, the order matters.
-Put the rehearsal mark first.
+Optionally, a rehearsal mark, time signature or key signature can be added at the beginning.
+If they are added, the order matters, they must appear in the following order: Rehearsal Mark, Key Signature, Time Signature.
 - Barline: `|`, `||`, `:||`
 - Repeat Bar: `%`
 - Rehearsal mark: `[Any text]`
 ```
-[Verse] 6/8 Gm6 Cm7b5/Gb | % |
+[Verse] bb 6/8 Gm6 Cm7b5/Gb | % |
 ```

 ## Rhythm